Where Can Minecraft Go?

 because like a few games that came before it allows you to do the thing you’re interested in most.
 Like

-Elite, you were dumped into a
+Elite, you were dumped into a vast world and

-example, I’ve not done any farming yet, and have seen very little reason to do so.
+done any farming yet, and have seen very little reason to do so.

 Players who enter Minecraft are going to fall on a circular range of preferences (building, crafting, mining,